Esha-Vij/bookstore-api-tests/README.md

 ---

-## 🔐 Authentication Strategy
+## 🔐 Testing Strategy

 - Sign-up & Login are handled automatically in `AuthUtil.java`
 - Unique id, email, and password are generated per test run
 - Bearer Token is extracted and used for all authorized endpoints
-- No manual token handling is required
+- No manual token handling is required.
+- Comprehensive test coverage covering all CRUD operations with both positive and Negative test cases.
+- Assertions: Robust validation on HTTP status codes, response payloads, headers, and error messages.
+- Configuration Management: Uses a properties file to easily switch between environments (dev, QA, prod)
+- Go through TEST_DESIGN.md to understand the test design.

 ---